Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 ### What does secondary structure refer to?
 - Denotes if the aminoacid is in a Helix or beta strand
+- Is 1D information -> each aminoacid gets a value

 ### What are the two parts that make up an amino acid?
 - Side-chain (different for each amino acid)